YashTotale/portfolio-v2/README.md

    npm start
    ```

+7. Start local Firebase emulators

+   This is only required if you plan to use any features involving Cloud Functions or Firestore.
+Refer to the [Functions](https://github.com/YashTotale/portfolio-v2/tree/master/functions) directory for steps.

 ## 🏆 Goals

 As you may have noticed, this is my second attempt at a portfolio website.
 The [first one](https://github.com/YashTotale/portfolio-v1) was ... a total failure. **600+ commits** in, I realized that I had overcomplicated and under-planned the project.
 Instead of focusing on a clean and intuitive UI, I had gotten bogged down in adding relatively useless features that I thought were cool (like dynamic [Wikipedia](https://github.com/YashTotale/portfolio-v1/blob/master/src/Scripts/getTerms.ts) & [LinkedIn](https://github.com/YashTotale/portfolio-v1/blob/master/src/Scripts/getLinkedin.ts) integration).
 So, to avoid another failure, I set a few goals ahead of time: